 - Legacy Character: The third hero to use the Wildcat name, though in a variation he uses the name alongside his father Ted.

-- One Steve Limit: Averted with two Wildcats being on the same team.
-Eventually he goes by the name Tomcat, even though he had stated in the past that he would never go by that name.
+- One-Steve Limit: Averted with two Wildcats being on the same team.
+Eventually he goes by the name Tomcat, even though he had stated in the past that he would never go by that name; given it's a pretty obvious go-to nickname to distinguish the two, it's likely he didn't choose to go by it, but everyone was already calling him that anyway.

 - Reluctant Warrior: Part of the reason Tom hid his powers was that he was scared of his lack of control, the other part was that he doesn't like fighting and didn't want to be forced into fights.
 Despite his slacker personality he will quickly take down anyone attacking innocents in front of him and his dad talked him into joining the JSA.